 Problem Sets

-The previous examples were intended to give you a general knowledge of how to load and display Suomi NPP data.
-The problem sets below are intended to introduce you to new topics related to the data, as well as challenge your knowledge of McIDAS-V. We recommend that you attempt to complete each problem set before looking at the solutions, which are provided below the problem set.
+The previous examples provided general knowledge for loading and displaying Suomi NPP data with the McIDAS-V software package..
+The problem sets below introduce new topics related to the data, as well as expand your knowledge of McIDAS-V. It is recommended that you attempt to complete each problem set before looking at the solutions, which are provided below the problem set.

 Using the <local path>/ Data/NPP/SandyRGB/GMODO* file, create an RGB image using the Reflectance field of all three bands.

+Use the plugin manager (Tools->Plugins->Manage) to install the VIIRS formula plugin.

-Create the display by using the VIIRS_M_RGB(M5,M4,M3) formula that will be available once you install the VIIRS Formulas plugin.
+Create the display by using the VIIRS_M_RGB(M5,M4,M3) formula available after the VIIRS Formulas plugin is installed.

-Display the data at full-resolution and make sure to include clouds as well as cloud-free land and water areas in your subsetted region.
+Display the data at full-resolution and including clouds as well as cloud-free land and water areas in the subsetted region.
 Adjust the Common Gamma field in the Layer Controls to make the individual colors stand out more in the display.

 Aggregate the SVM12* files contained in <local path>/ Data/NPP/Fire/SVM12* together to create a display of Brightness Temperature to investigate fire activity over Idaho.

 Use the swathToGrid formula to remove the bowtie.
 Display the data over Idaho at full-resolution.

-Once the display is created, change the colorbar to Inverse Gray Scale, and use the Color Table Editor to make the hot spots stand out better.
+Change the colorbar to Inverse Gray Scale, and use the Color Table Editor to make the hot spots stand out better.

 Add a breakpoint at 300, color it yellow, and color the high-end breakpoint red.
 Interpolate the colors between these two breakpoints.
 Save the colorbar so it can be used in the future.

 Overlay the results of Problem Set #2 with the VIIRS-CM-IP_All/QF2_Fire_Detected field contained in the <local path>/ Data/NPP/Fire/GMODO* cloud mask file to verify that the cloud mask field’s display matches the SVM12 brightness temperature display.